The Many Ways of Burping Baby

 Breastfeeding infants have fewer problems with air in their tummies.
 They can control the flow of milk at the breast and so they suck with a slower rhythm that allows them to better coordinate breathing and swallowing.
 Also, breastfed babies tend to be fed in a more upright position and enjoy smaller, more frequent feedings – other conditions that lessen the swallowing of air.
-Yet, even breastfed babies need to be burped occasionally, especially if they are fast feeders and/or mother has a strong milk ejection reflex.
+Yet burping baby is still necessary sometimes, even if they are breastfed, especially if they are fast feeders and/or mother has a strong milk ejection reflex.

 Sit baby on your lap and place the heel of your hand against her tummy, with her chin resting on the top of your hand.
 Lean baby forward, resting most of her weight against the heel of your hand to provide counter pressure on her tummy, and pat her on the back to move up the air bubbles.

 Drape baby way up over your shoulder so that your shoulder presses against her tummy, then rub or pat her back.
 Hold baby securely by hooking your thumb under her armpit.
 If she’s on your right shoulder, do this holding with your right hand.

 Drape baby over one thigh (legs crossed or spread) so that it presses upward against her tummy.
 Support baby’s head with one hand while you pat or rub her back with the other hand.

 If the air just won’t come up, place baby upright against your chest and wear her in a sling until the air comes up.

 Some babies are more comfortable if they burp when changing sides.
 Getting the air up makes room for more milk.
 This can help avoid large spit-ups when a bubble gets trapped under the milk.

 Sometimes babies need help not only getting air out the top end, but also out the bottom.
 The knee-chest position (flexing baby’s knees up against her chest) helps baby pass excess gas.